Can I Solve This on My Own or Do I Need an Attorney?

 A Power of Attorney (also referred to as a POA) is a legal document that gives someone authority to act or make decisions on your behalf.

-A Financial Power of Attorney lets someone you pick make financial decisions for you.
+A financial power of attorney lets you choose someone to make financial decisions for you.
 You can also limit their power and how they make choices for you.
+A financial power of attorney is not only relevant in the elder law context.
+It is an important document that should be in everyone's estate plan, regardless of age.

-A durable, general Financial Power of Attorney allows your agent to handle a wide range of financial matters.
+A durable, general financial power of attorney allows your agent to handle a wide range of financial matters.
 In this context, "durable" means it stays in place after you are incapacitated.

 The person you choose as your Financial Power of Attorney can handle matters such as:

 You can also temporarily give someone these powers.
-You may want to give someone limited Financial Power of Attorney if:
+You may want to give someone limited financial power of attorney if:

-If the person dies without a will, the agent who holds the Power of Attorney can petition the probate court to be named as administrator of the estate.
+After death, the executor or personal representative takes charge of decision-making for the estate.
+If the person dies without a will, the agent who holds the power of attorney can petition the probate court to be named as administrator of the estate.

-A limited Power of Attorney:
+A limited power of attorney:

 A legally valid power of attorney requires only a few specific things: